Data Centers in Oklahoma

 Market Access, Business & Tax Climate

-Regional Market Reach: From its central location, Oklahoma can effectively serve a large portion of the Midwest and South Central United States.
-It provides a strategic point of presence for reaching markets from Texas to Kansas and Arkansas.
+Regional Market Reach: From its central location, Oklahoma can effectively serve a large portion of the South Central United States.
+It provides a strategic hub for reaching markets across Texas, Arkansas, Kansas, and Missouri with reasonable latency.

 Natural Disaster Risk